2023 Congressional App Challenge

 The Congressional App Challenge (CAC) is a competition aimed at encouraging U.S. middle and high school students to learn how to code by creating their own apps for a mobile device.
 The CAC is intended to highlight the value of computer science and STEM (Science, Technology, Engineering and Math) education and encourage students to engage in these fields.
 By encouraging and recognizing our nation’s young programming talent, Congress hopes to shine a light on the growing importance of these skills.
 CAC participants, either as individuals or as teams of up to four, work to create and submit their own software application for mobile, tablet, or other computing devices on a platform of their choice.
 A panel of local computer science professionals and congressional representatives will judge the apps, and the winners will have the honor of being recognized by Congressman Banks.

-The deadline to enter your app is Noon EST, Monday, October 15, 2018.
-Try to register before September 10, 2018 (registration indicates your intent to compete).
+The deadline to enter your app is Monday, November 1, 2023.
+Try to register before October 8, 2023 (registration indicates your intent to compete).
 Early registration significantly increases the chances for a successful challenge.
 Early registration does not obligate you to submit an app.

 - Submissions may be from individuals or groups consisting of up to four people, two of whom must be from the 3rd congressional district.